U.S. SEC charges 36 firms over fraudulent muni bond offerings

 The kinds of disclosure violations in the SEC’s cases run the gamut.

-In one case a brokerage worked on bond deals in 2011 and 2013, even though the issuer never disclosed it had not filed any annual financial reports since 2009.
+In one case, for instance, a brokerage worked on bond deals in 2011 and 2013, even though the issuer never disclosed it had not filed any annual financial reports since 2009.

 The SEC did not disclose the names of the bond issuers, but Ceresney said he expected the agency to bring actions against issuers in the future.